Cyentia Cybersecurity Research Library

 The Gamaredon Group Toolset Evolution

 Unit 42 threat researchers have recently observed a threat group distributing new, custom developed malware.
-We have labelled this threat group the Gamaredon Group and our research shows that the Gamaredon Group has been active since at least 2013. (more available)
+We have labelled this threat group the Gamaredon Group and our research shows that the Gamaredon Group has been active since at least 2013.

 Added: November 15, 2018